 3 Ways to Make a Table in Adobe Illustrator

-Drawing lines (Method 1) is probably the most traditional way to draw a table.
+Drawing lines (Method 1) is probably the most traditional way to insert a table in Illustrator.
 It takes longer but it gives you more control over the spacing between table cells.

 Anyway, I’m going to show you the three methods in detailed steps and you can decide which one works best for you.